mediafinger/bsdex-frontend-challenge/README.md

   Again, use whatever you like.
 Jest as a testrunner already comes with Create React App but everything else you can decide on your own.
 Use Enzyme, Testing Library or any other testing framework of your choice.

 Once you're done with everything push the result to your git repo and invite us to have a look.
 Thank you for your time!

+## The Documentation

+Please leave us some notes in the file: _IMPLEMENTATION_NOTES.md_